Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 Any headset that is officially licensed by the U.S. Air Force is naturally going to be your best option to maximize your flight sim enjoyment.

-Inspired by the aviation headsets worn by pilots in the USAF, the Thrustmaster T.Flight U.S. Air Force Edition Headset strikes an excellent balance between high-quality audio and comfort with its padded ear pads, and 2”/50 mm drivers that make sure that audio comes through loud and clear.
+Inspired by the aviation headsets worn by pilots in the USAF, the Thrustmaster T.Flight U.S. Air Force Edition Headset delivered an excellent balance between high-quality audio and comfort with its padded ear pads, and 2”/50 mm drivers that made sure that audio comes through loud and clear.

-The ear pads also feature a layer of gel to keep your ears cool, which is just as well for those extended sessions, and manage to provide impressive sound isolation too.
+The ear pads also feature a layer of gel, which kept my ears nice and cool, which was just as well for those extended sessions, and managed to provide impressive sound isolation too.

-You’ll also appreciate how the mic is designed to only pick up your voice instead of background noise, as well as how easy it is to detach and adjust, including adjustment of the volume directly via the inline controller.
+I also appreciated how the mic is designed to only pick up my voice instead of background noise, as well as how easy it was to detach and adjust, including adjustment of the volume directly via the inline controller.

 Also Great: HyperX Cloud Alpha S